Position

 What does a Pet Sitter do?

-A pet sitter provides care for animals while their owners are away.
+A Pet Sitter cares for animals while their owners are away.
 This role involves feeding, walking, and playing with pets.
-Pet sitters ensure that animals stay safe and comfortable.
-They often check on the pets' health and well-being.
-This job requires a love for animals and a responsible attitude.
+Pet Sitters ensure that pets stay healthy and happy.
+They often clean pets' living areas and check their health.
+This job requires a love for animals and the ability to handle different types of pets.

 View Pet Sitter jobs nearby